HMC-AWeSoMe-Lab/AWeSoMe-Platform/README/example-LLM-highlight.md

 If the researcher does not want an LLM-generated reason and instead wants a static reason like in the trigger word highlighting, they can add this above in the `label` and `body` sections.

-## Changing the appearance of your interventions (highlighting colors, for example) in the CSS files
+## 4. Changing the appearance of your interventions (highlighting colors, for example) in the CSS files

-In `ensurStyles()`, we also opted to change the color of the toxicity highlight (because we had two highlights going at once).
-However, if the researcher did not want to change the color of the highlight, they would be able to just replace our trigger words highlight with theirs.
-Below is an example of both the trigger words and toxicity highlighting:
+In `ensurStyles()`, we can also choose the color of the toxicity highlight.
+If the researcher wants to change the color of their highlight, they would be able to just do it here.
+Below is an example of the toxicity highlighting:

 ![diagram](two_highlight_screenshot.svg)

-As you can see, both can be displayed at the same time.
+As you can see, the toxocity highlight is displayed on the screenshot.
 We also asked the LLM to avoid overlapping the two kinds of highlights by giving it the Trigger Words list and asking it to not flag these words.
 The two colors avoid user confusion by showing that they are highlighting for different reasons.
 Below is the code responsible for the highlighting colors in `ensurStyles()`.

 ```css
 .highlights-container .trigger-word {